RockhurstHS/STEAM-Blog/_posts/2017-11-16-Project-Based-Learning-In-French-Class.md

 Hello and welcome to my blog about Rockhurst activities!
 Today, I'm writing about a project French 2 and 3 participated in!
 Two weeks ago, Madame Lane started a Unit in French about board games.
 The main goal was to learn from an interactive and hands-on experience.
 In this case, French 3 made board games for French 2 to play!

 One of our objectives in our class is to know how to give some intermediate level instructions.
 For example, giving directions, explaining recipes, or explaining the rules of a game.
 We split into groups for a warm-up exercise: explain a game we already know the rules to.
 My group chose Apples to Apples (Fun Fact: in French, the idiomatic phrase is actually Apples to Oranges).

+<blockquote>The experience gave me more confidence in presenting directions and answering questions in French.</blockquote>

 Then, we grouped together.
 Ian Atwater, Cole Williams and I all decided to give an idea.
 No idea is a bad idea, says Madame, so after a little compromise and a little bit of arguing in the group (hey, it happens!) we finished a draft of our trivia-style game, “Croissantland”, a portmanteau of “Candyland” and delicious French baked goods.